-- Housing: Ensure that residents have access to appropriate, secure, affordable housing - emissions - Ensures residents can enjoy convenient access to basic needs, community parks and amenities - Victoria to build, develop and shape a resilient community. - contributions - Be responsive to Victoria's geographic context and existing pattern of development to create memorable places. - That the built environment is beautified and softened through natural features in the public realm. - public spaces. - Vitality and Livability - Consistent with OCP Policy and RGS Strategic Direction for Compact Urban Settlements.
+- Housing: Ensure that residents have access to appropriate, secure, affordable housing - Climate Change and Energy: Ensure new buildings are energy efficient and produce few greenhouse gas emissions - Ensures residents can enjoy convenient access to basic needs, community parks and amenities - Community Capacity Building: Strengthen the natural, human, economic, social and cultural resources of Victoria to build, develop and shape a resilient community. - Engaged Citizens: Actively engage citizens and community stakeholders and value and respect their contributions - Strong Local Communities: Support and enhance Victoria's vibrant character and unique sense of place - Be responsive to Victoria's geographic context and existing pattern of development to create memorable places. - That the built environment is beautified and softened through natural features in the public realm. - Social vibrancy is fostered and strengthened through human scale design of buildings, streetscapes and public spaces. - Vitality and Livability - Consistent with OCP Policy and RGS Strategic Direction for Compact Urban Settlements.

-2019-2022 Strategic Objectives
+Strategic Objectives